Liwa Thuwar al-Raqqa: Reorganisation under the SDF banner

 On 10 December 2016, the second phase of the Raqqa campaign was announced.
 Jabhat Thuwar al-Raqqa participated in the offensive under the SDF.
 Tensions rose again on 25 December and several military commanders in Jabhat Thuwar al-Raqqa reportedly announced their defection to the Raqqa Hawks Brigade.
 2 days later, the Thuwar al-Raqqa commanders declared on video that they were captured by the Raqqa Hawks Brigade and forced to announce their defection, and that they are still with Thuwar al-Raqqa.

 On 19 May 2017, Jabhat Thuwar al-Raqqa held a meeting with other SDF member groups in negotiating the role that the former would play in the Raqqa campaign.
 After SDF commander Hussam Awak promised the unit that "its role [in Raqqa] will be essential, especially in the civil and humanitarian affairs", Jabhat Thuwar al-Raqqa sent a convoy of troops to participate in the offensive.

 In May 2018, tensions began to build up between members of Arab tribes, including Liwa Thuwar al-Raqqa, and the rest of the SDF and the Raqqa Internal Security Forces (RISF) over recruitment issues in Raqqa.
 A curfew was put in place in both Raqqa city and the rest of the governorate on 23 June, as the SDF and RISF besieged Thuwar al-Raqqa's headquarters and arrested between 90 and 200 of its members the next day.
 By 25 June, the SDF and RISF captured all of Thuwar al-Raqqa fighters and their weapons in Raqqa, completely defeating the group, and the curfew was ended.

 Following Liwa Thuwar al-Raqqa's defeat by the SDF and RISF, Abu Issa met with tribal leaders and SDF officials to discuss surrender and reconciliation.
 He was reportedly offered a position in the SDF general command.
 Abu Issa would later go on to deny he was ever arrested by the SDF or the RISF.

+In January 2023, it was reported that the United States was looking to re-establish Liwa Thuwar al-Raqqa and redeploy it in the city of Raqqa.
+Since at least 2023, Abu Issa has used the group's symbol and name despite its effective disbandment.
+He signed a statement supporting the anti-SDF Arab tribes during the 2023 Deir ez-Zor clashes.